Randomized CP Tensor Decomposition: Background

-If $\mathbf{A}$ has exact rank $k$, then the sampled matrix $\mathbf{Y}$ spans with high probability a basis for the column space.
-However, most data matrices do not feature exact rank in practice so that the singular values $\{\sigma_i\}_{i=k+1}^n$ are non-zero.
-Thus, instead of just using $k$ samples, it is favorable to slightly oversample $l=k+p$, were $p$ denotes the number of additional samples.
-In most situations small values $p=\{5,10\}$ are sufficient to obtain a good basis that is comparable to the best possible basis~\citep{RandomizedMatrixComputations}.
+where $\mathbf{\Omega} \in \mathbb{R}^{m\times k}$ is a random test matrix with entries drawn from, for example, a Gaussian distribution.
+If $\mathbf{A}$ has exact rank $k$, then the sketch $\mathbf{Y}$ spans with high probability a basis for the column space of the source matrix.
+However, most data matrices do not feature exact rank (i.e., the singular values $\{\sigma_i\}_{i=k+1}^n$ are non-zero).
+Thus, instead of just using $k$ samples, it is favorable to construct a slightly oversampled sketch $\mathbf{Y} \in \mathbb{R}^{m\times l}$ which has $l=k+p$ columns, were $p$ denotes the number of additional samples.
+In most situations small values $p=\{10,20\}$ are sufficient to obtain a good basis that is comparable to the best possible basis~\citep{RandomizedMatrixComputations}.
 An orthonormal basis $\mathbf{Q} \in \mathbb{R}^{m\times l}$ is then obtained via the QR-decomposition $\mathbf{Y}=\mathbf{Q}\mathbf{R}$, such that

 is satisfied.
-Finally, $\mathbf{A}$ is projected to low-dimensional space
+Finally, the source matrix $\mathbf{A}$ is projected to low-dimensional space

 where $\mathbf{B} \in \mathbb{R}^{l\times n}$.
+(Note, that Eq.~\ref{eq:BQA} requires a second pass over the source matrix.)
 The matrix $\mathbf{B}$ can then be used to efficiently compute the matrix decomposition of interest, e.g., the SVD.
-The approximation error can be controlled by both oversampling, and the concept of power iterations~\citep{rokhlin2009randomized,halko2011rand,gu2015subspace}.
+The approximation error can be controlled by a combination of oversampling and power iteration~\citep{rokhlin2009randomized,halko2011rand,gu2015subspace}.